Zhiyu-Chen/ECIR2020-dataset-search/README.md

 ## Data.gov Colletion

-can be canloaded at http://www.cse.lehigh.edu/~brian/data/ecir2020_datagov.zip
+The collection can be downloaded at http://www.cse.lehigh.edu/~brian/data/ecir2020_datagov.zip.